mapwatch/mapwatch/README.md

 The live-updating part only works in Chrome.
 Firefox/IE/others have no way to do this, as far as I know.

-I could create a downloadable version where this feature would be more reliable, if there's enough interest.
+I could create a downloadable version where this feature would be more reliable, if there's enough interest (or if Chrome ever breaks this).
+I'd rather not have to.

 ### The map I just finished isn't included in today's statistics yet.